PennChopMicrobiomeProgram/SampleRegistry/README.md

 How you want to deploy this will depend on your needs, facilities, and ability.
 We have it deployed by a Kubernetes cluster but you could also 1) just run it in development mode from a lab computer or 2) setup Nginx/Apache on a dedicated server or 3) run it serverlessly in the cloud (e.g. with [Zappa](https://github.com/zappa/Zappa) on AWS) or 4) do something else.
 There are lots of well documented examples of deploying Flask sites out there, look around and find what works best for you.

 When running, it will default to using a SQLite3 database located in the root of this repository (automatically created if it doesn't already exist).
-You can change to a PostgreSQL backend by providing the environment variables SAMPLE_REGISTRY_DB_HOST, SAMPLE_REGISTRY_DB_NAME, SAMPLE_REGISTRY_DB_USER, and SAMPLE_REGISTRY_DB_PSWD.
-If you want to use a different backend, you'll have to do a bit of modification to ``app/sample_registry/src/sample_registry/__init__.py`` and be somewhat familiar with SQLAlchemy URI strings.
+You can change to use a different backend by setting the `SAMPLE_REGISTRY_DB_URI` environment variable before running the app.
+For example, another sqlite database could be specified with a URI like this: `export SAMPLE_REGISTRY_DB_URI=sqlite:////path/to/db.sqlite3`.

 ## Using the library

 The `sample_registry` library can be installed and run anywhere by following the instructions in Development (you don't need to do the `create_test_db` and running the site (bottom two commands)).
-To connect it to a Postgres backend, you'll need to also set the environment variables `SAMPLE_REGISTRY_DB_HOST`, `SAMPLE_REGISTRY_DB_USER`, `SAMPLE_REGISTRY_DB_NAME`, and `SAMPLE_REGISTRY_DB_PSWD`.
+To connect to a non-dev backend, see the above on SQLAlchemy URIs.

 ## Manually build Docker image